tekeuange23/restqapi/docs/features.md

 @insecure
 Feature: All the scenario in this feature will ignore the ssl certificate

-Scenario: I will ignore the ssl certifiicate
+Scenario: I will ignore the ssl certificate
 Given I have the api gateway
 ...